dof-dss/de-institutions-api/README.md

 ### How did we do it?

-This is a dotnet core application which uses Mysql to store the pointer data, Entity Framework for data access and JWT to authenticate applications to allow them to use the api.
+This is a dotnet core application which uses Mysql to store the school data, Entity Framework for data access and JWT to authenticate applications to allow them to use the api.
 We have hosted this in the Gov UK PaaS Cloud foundry platform using Circle CI to deploy.
 This uses Swagger as a handy UI.

 ### Future plans